imobilize/ivf-blog/content/english/articles/IVF/ivf-injection-tips/index.md

 ## Aftercare Tips

-10. Immediately after injecting, **massage the area for a few moments.** There is no need to cover the injection site with a plaster.
+10. Immediately after injecting, **massage the area for a few moments.** There is no need to cover the injection site with a band-aid.
 During these few moments, I would imagine the medication reaching my ovaries and the follicles responding.
 This might not be for everyone but I’m a big believer in the power of visualisation.<br />
 <br />
 11. Be mindful of what you have just done.
 This is something I only picked up on my third cycle - the importance of **acknowledging the moment and the feelings you have about it.** I use a IVF journal to write down the time, the medication, the dosage and a few sentences about how I am feeling.
 I don’t know the neuroscience behind it but I do know taking one minute to jot these things down after administering the medication closes the loop for me and I’ve found this immensely helpful.<br />